ietf-wg-masque/wg-materials/ietf112/minutes.md

 **David**: Example when you want to do extensibility without latency cost.
 Connect-UDP to target and want to use ECN, but don't know if the proxy supports that.
 So you indicate in some way (e.g., header) that you want the ECN extension.
 Now, the proxy does need to know if the datagram has a demultiplexing identifier at the front or not.

-**Vinny**: so proxy doesn't know about the extension? it allows it to work end-to-end?
+**Vinny**: So proxy doesn't know about the extension? it allows it to work end-to-end?

 **David**: Let me clarify what end-to-end means here.
 In this case, extension is between client and PROXY, not client and SERVER.
 E.g., in ECN scenario, extension would allow proxy, when reading UDP packets that have ECN markings at IP layer, to forward ECN markings back to the client.
 If there is ANOTHER intermediary between client and proxy, that DOESN'T need to know about extension.

-**Ted Hardie**: WHat about e.g., robust header compression for IP headers.
+**Ted Hardie**: What about e.g., robust header compression for IP headers.
 2 different ways: I'm compressing towards proxy OR want proxy to go end-to-end to target.
 In this second case: you wouldn't negotiate extension to proxy.
 Proxy would just treat connect-IP payload as if it was a normal packet and server needs to deal with it.

 **David**: That's correct Ted.
 Extensions transparent to the proxy (client to target) are out of scope.
 HEre, we're only talking about extensions between client and proxy.
 Client to server: proxy doesn't/shouldn't/can't care, because encrypted in QUIC.

 **Ted**: might come some cases that proxy needs to know that what's going on isn't malformed (esp. at IP layer).
 But probably not the main topic, so let's move on.

-**Ian**: proxy here is what ekr referred to as forward proxy, and target is one or more reverse proxies/end machines, etc. We don't care what it is exactly.
+**Ian**: Proxy here is what ekr referred to as forward proxy, and target is one or more reverse proxies/end machines, etc. We don't care what it is exactly.
 Is that accurate?
 **David**: Correct.
 Let's say using Connect-UDP as IP blinding service.
 From service client is just IP and port to send/recv.
 Worlds of complexity on either side, but we don't really care.
 From client's perspective, there could still be an intermediary and proxy, but it shouldn't care.
 Should just connect to proxy with given authority.
 What we need to build here is that if an entity wants to deploy the UDP proxy behind intermediary, that should work.
 That means we can't simply depend on SETTINGS for everything.
-**Ian**: why not?
+**Ian**: Why not?
 **David**: In a given HTTP deployment, intermediaries are pretty common.
 E.g., Google frontend (intermediary) and backends (here: proxy).
 SETTINGS are hop-by-hop at HTTP, but requests are end-to-end.
 In particular useful for WebTransport.
 **Ian**: In this case, Google target is at least 2 or 3 layers of load balancers in front of application server.
 So first LB needs to communicate correct settins to things behind it.
 Is that it?
 **David**: WebTransport example is good one: One server that's backend, but that talks to many different servers internally.
 But client doesn't need to care about that.
 If some of the fleet supports WT with extensions, some without.
 THe frontend doesn't know all the supported features of all the different internal servers.
 Need to send a request+response to know fully what they support.
 **Ian**: So the server/LB, needs to know whether connect-ip/udp/wt is supported, becaus ethe way you load-balance these protocols are different from normal HTTP, so you still need that knowledge at the LB
 **David**: The intermediary does need to know how to proxy HTTP datagrams (esp. for WT), BUT if we want to e.g., add extension the goal is that the frontend that just speaks WT, doesn't have to be updated every time we want to deploy a WT extension.
-**Ian**: that makes sense.
+**Ian**: That makes sense.
 Just wanted to make sure LB needs to indeed understand what type of traffic is being routed.

 **David**: Current design for zero-latency: Datagram Format Types.
 Client sends REGISTER_DATAGRAM capsule "I'll be sending UDP payloads on here".
 Sec-Use-Datagram-Contexts HTTP header used to indicate extensions.
 If used, EVERY datagram starts with a varint.
 Negotiated using REGISTER_DATAGRAM_CONTEXT.
 **David**: This setup is a bit complex though, discuss further in issue #84.